-Learn to use Apple's fabulously simple but powerful Garageband software to help you realise your musical ideas.
+Learn to use Apple's fabulously simple but powerful GarageBand software to help you realise your musical ideas.
 Record using a microphone and/or instruments and using a musical MIDI keyboard to play in (notate) musical ideas.
-Edit your tracks with easy-to-use tools in order to create a polished final product.
+Edit your tracks with easy-to-use tools to create a polished final product.

 What will we cover?

 • Building a track from a variety of instruments and recordings